FREE SHIPPING On All Orders Over $99

 Miscanthus

 With roots tracing back to Asia, Miscanthus has been a staple in Europe and North America for nearly a century now.
-With large plumes and arching foliage, the number of uses both inside and outside of the home are innumerable.
+With large plumes and arching foliage, the number of uses both inside and outside of the home is innumerable.

 Plantsbymail.com offers healthy potted Miscanthus plants at great prices and ships them to your door!